 - Common Themes: Leveraging common themes from the evaluation discussion may be a simple and effective method to determine which gaps are meaningful to the organization.
-The facilitator can help to identify these themes and select gaps that cross multiple domains and/or objectives (e.g., training, exercises, or documenting plans). - Domain-Level Selection: The organization may focus on gaps within domains that are deemed of highest importance by the post-evaluation group.
-Considerations for selecting specific domains include: - Domains with the most number of practices to complete before achieving the target MIL - Domains with the least number of practices to complete before achieving the target MIL - Domains that prompted the most discussion during the evaluation - Domains that the group deems important based on their understanding of their organization (e.g., alignment with strategies and plans, affecting critical business or operational functions, regulatory requirements, known threats or vulnerabilities)
+The facilitator or a supporting analyst can help to identify these themes and select gaps that cross multiple domains and/or objectives (e.g., training, exercises, or documenting plans).
+In addition, see the HSEEP doctrine for more information on utilizing trend analysis for identifying common themes. - Domain-Level Selection: The organization may focus on gaps within domains that are deemed of highest importance by the post-evaluation group.
+Considerations for selecting specific domains include:

-- Practice-Level Selection: For organizations with additional time and resources to devote to gap analysis, reviewing the full list of practices yet to be completed (i.e., gaps) and applying more rigorous criteria may be an effective method to determine which gaps are meaningful to the organization.
+- Domains with the greatest number of practices to complete before achieving the target MIL. - Domains with the least number of practices to complete before achieving the target MIL. - Domains that prompted the most discussion during the evaluation. - Domains that the group deems important based on their understanding of their organization (e.g., alignment with strategies and plans, affecting critical business or operational functions, regulatory requirements, known threats or vulnerabilities). - Practice-Level Selection: For organizations with additional time and resources to devote to gap analysis, reviewing the full list of practices yet to be completed (i.e., gaps) and applying more rigorous criteria may be an effective method to determine which gaps are meaningful to the organization.
 Considerations for selecting specific practices include: - Strategic Focus: A strategic analysis of gaps based on incomplete practices tied to the organization's risk management or cybersecurity strategies and plans, leadership priorities, or initiatives. - Technical Focus: Technical or operational practices relevant to specific risks (including threats, vulnerabilities, and consequences) that are deemed important to complete.
 Operational standards and guidelines will be important references for analyzing the practices to prepare for gap prioritization. - Low Level of Effort: In some cases, the organization may need to complete one or two practices to achieve their target MIL.
 In addition, some practices may be completed with existing people, processes, and technologies.
 Completion of these practices may easily achieve the target MIL for that objective. - High Level of Effort: The identified gaps might span many incomplete practices and/or multiple MILs (e.g., an actual MIL of zero for an objective with a target MIL of three).
-Such gaps may be especially important to complete if they relate to the cybersecurity of high-profile topics such as critical business operations, executive strategic priorities, or regulatory requirements.
+Such gaps may be especially important to complete if they relate to the cybersecurity of highprofile topics such as critical business operations, executive strategic priorities, or regulatory requirements.

 Regardless of the analysis method, the resulting list of meaningful gaps should be documented in the Gap Mitigation Plan (Appendix I) for use in progressing through the next steps in the C2M2.
-A member of the postevaluation group would record this information in the first four columns in the Gap Mitigation Plan Template.
+A member of the post-evaluation group would record this information in the first four columns in the Gap Mitigation Plan Template.
 This identification and analysis of gaps is only the first step toward addressing the gaps and improving on current performance.
 Prioritization and planning (covered in Chapter 4) and implementation (covered in Chapter 5) are required to mature the organization's cybersecurity capabilities.
+See Figure 6 for an example.